Best Python Coding for Kids Course Review

 For more information see: https://simplycoding.org/coding-for-kids

-IMPORTANT: Simply Coding’s coding for kid’s pathway is self-directed with online chat support or screen share help.
-Students can either engage the lessons through text-based learning and interactions or by watching the videos.
-Every lesson shows examples, video explanations, interactive learning experience, and embedded practice editors.
+IMPORTANT: Simply Coding’s Coding for Kids pathways are self-directed with online chat support or screen share help.
+Students can either engage in the lessons through text-based learning and interactions or by watching the videos.
+Every lesson shows examples, video explanations, interactive learning experiences, and embedded practice editors.
 Each lesson concludes with a step-by-step activity to add code to your project on your computer’s workspace.

 Coding Camps for Kids on Campus is Great for College Recruiting

-Anytime I talk with my buddies about the past we always state “good mems!”
-The main reason is that if you think about a child who’s brain is developing so rapidly in there younger years, they associate places, things, sounds, smells with either great times or possibly even bad times.
-By a College or University creating a wonderful atmosphere for kids to come and experience walking around campus and then sit in a computer lab where they see all those computers and cool gadgets, robotics stuff is surely to leave a profound impression on those video gamers when walking out of the campus computer lab!
+Anytime I talk with my buddies about the past we always state “Good mems!”
+The main reason is that if you think about a child whose brains are developing so rapidly in their younger years, they associate places, things, sounds, and smells with either great times or possibly even bad times.
+A College or University creates a wonderful atmosphere for kids to come and experience walking around campus and then sit in a computer lab where they see all those computers and cool gadgets, robotics stuff surely leave a profound impression on those video gamers when walking out of the campus computer lab!

 REASON #2: START EDUCATING THEM NOW WITH LIVE EXPERIENCES

 Learning a bit of computer science on campus for kids over the summer proves to be extremely beneficial for the parents as well.
-What parent doesn’t want to see their child graduate from the same University they did.
-Well… instead of sending them letters every year to donate to their alma mater, why not send a letter and say you’re offering a summer coding camp for kids for their own child who want to learn how to really program video games and websites or develop apps that make robots move.
+What parent doesn’t want to see their child graduate from the same University they did?
+Well… instead of sending them letters every year to donate to their alma mater, why not send a letter and say you’re offering a summer coding camp for kids for their child who want to learn how to program video games and websites or develop apps that make robots move?
 I mean you already have the computer labs and with Simply Coding you can use their curriculum and live chat support.
 Now all you need is have a page where they can register and possibly a teacher aide that needs to be in the room for adult supervision.
-By educating kids now on your campus is a very smart idea for any continuing education department looking towards the future students that you will want to attend.
+Educating kids now on your campus is a very smart idea for any continuing education department looking towards the future students that you will want to attend.
 Experience is everything!
-I just saw this coding camp all the way out in Singapore.
+I just saw this coding camp out in Singapore.

 REASON #3: A LITTLE EXTRA FUNDS

-I don’t know if this falls into a reason why, but I have to mention it anyways as for the smaller colleges and universities, they may want to make a little money on the side over the summer.
-With a revenue share model, the continuing ed department can receive some money from the camps that then in turn can be used for advertising of the camps or funding other summer camps for kids.
+I don’t know if this falls into a reason why, but I have to mention it anyway as for the smaller colleges and universities, they may want to make a little money on the side over the summer.
+With a revenue share model, the continuing education department can receive some money from the camps that then in turn can be used for advertising of the camps or funding other summer camps for kids.
 Coding isn’t the only thing that kids are interested in nowadays, it’s just the majority.
-But there’s lots of little girl cooks like my daughter who would die to go to a summer camp where they learn basics of cooking instead of watching cupcake wars or bobby flay all day.
+But there are lots of little girl cooks like my daughter who would die to go to a summer camp where they learn the basics of cooking instead of watching Cupcake Wars or Bobby Flay all day.
 As a parent myself I have no problem paying a couple hundred bucks for my daughters to go to a summer camp on the campus of my alma mater!

 CONCLUSIONS

-Till next time, this is D signin off!
+Till next time, this is D signing off!

 Is Code.org Bad or Good for my Student or Child